fmrtl73/pxdocs/content/release-notes/portworx.md

 * PWX-3743 In the service alerts output in the CLI, the Description items aren’t aligned.
 * PWX-3746 When a Portworx upgrade requires a node reboot, the message “Upgrade done” shouldn’t print.
 * PWX-3747 When a node exits from maintenance mode, it doesn’t generate an alert.
-* PWX-3764 The px-runc install command on a core node fails to configure the PX OCI service and generates the error “invalid cross-device link”.
+* PWX-3764 The px-runc install command on a core node fails to configure the Portworx OCI service and generates the error “invalid cross-device link”.
 * PWX-3777 When running under Kubernetes, pods using a shared volume aren’t available after the volume becomes read-only.
 * PWX-3778 After adding a drive to a storage-less node fails: A second attempt succeeds but there is no message that the drive add succeeded.
 * PWX-3793 When running in Kubernetes, if an unmount fails for a shared volume with the error “volume not mounted”, the volume is stuck in a terminating state.